 What does this year’s festival have in store?
 The Bull & Bear spoke with some of the festival’s writers and directors.
 Pare’s Immaculate Contraception takes place in the small town of Cocksgag, where the pastor’s daughter Evelyn panics over her potential pregnancy in the church bathroom.
 Outside the stall, the town’s Purity Ball is being held, with Evelyn’s father running the show.
 According to Pare, the show is “a mish-mash of absolute craziness,” that strives to balance comedy with themes of sexuality, religion, and morality.
-Unfortunately director Steven Greenwood had to use the cast emergency contact list on occasion, after the slapstick antics in rehearsal resulted in a few accidents (but he assured me that all is well and the cast will be ready to go on opening night).
 On the other end of the spectrum, Suzanne, written by Jonathan Dick, is a heavy drama about a woman grieving the death of her boyfriend.
 Gretel Kahn, the festival’s coordinator, remarked that MDF doesn’t tend to see a lot of heavy drama, but that Suzanne is “exceptionally well-written,” and “demonstrates the variety that student theatre can bring.”

 Somewhere from far left field comes Brunch!
 The Musical, written by Vitta Morales.
 Morales and Karras took on the challenging task of writing original songs, and Director Harry Skinner chose to up the ante further by staging a live band to play at Players’.
 Brunch revolves around the employees of a brunch restaurant and their everyday battles with the struggles of the restaurant industry, all set to song and dance.
 Musicals are always a challenge to produce, but Skinner is excited about the result.
 Even with the limited casting options he was presented with, Skinner is “extremely happy with who we ended up with,” and even with songs that are tough to perform, “all of them have delivered.”
 The three other shows in this year’s line-up are: Ground Control, a sci-fi comedy about astronauts lost in space, Pinot Noir, a comedic murder mystery, and My Children, a dark comedy about a disgraced superhero trying to find his place in the world.
 Coordinator Gretel Kahn said that the script selection committee strives for “a variety of shows” to showcase all that student theatre can offer.